Skip to content

 for efficient decomposition.

-Prevents pests and odors
+Prevents pests from entering and

-from escaping.
+odors from escaping.

 Creates a safe, aerobic